evanwinter/genius-lyric-analyzer/readme.md

 * create a [genius api client](https://genius.com/api-clients/new)

-* create a file name `config.py` and enter your access token like so:
+* create a file named `config.py` and enter your access token like so:

 ```
 # config.py